marvin-schl/cs-fmu-mapper/README.md

 ## Implementing new Components

 To implement custom simulation component inherit from SimulationComponent.
-The inherited class should have a classvariable `type` which value determines the value of the `type` field in the configuration file.
+The inherited class should define a classvariable `type` which value determines the value of the `type` field in the configuration file.
 Also all abstract methods from SimulationComponent have to be implemented.
-The constructor should take two arguments the corresponding section of the configuration and a name. of  A minimal simulation component could look like:
+Place the custom class inside the subpackage `components`.
+The constructor should take two arguments the corresponding section of the configuration as dict and a name. of  A minimal simulation component could look like:

 ```python
 from simulation_component import SimulationComponent